railwayapp/docs/src/docs/reference/variables.md

 | `RAILWAY_DOCKERFILE_PATH`            | The path to the Dockerfile to be used by the service, its default value is `Dockerfile`.
 Example: `Railway.dockerfile`                               |
 | `NIXPACKS_CONFIG_FILE`               | The path to the Nixpacks configuration file relative to the root of the app, its default value is `nixpacks.toml`.
 Example: `frontend.nixpacks.toml` |
 | `RAILWAY_HEALTHCHECK_TIMEOUT_SEC`    | The timeout length (in seconds) of healthchecks.
 Example: `300`

+## Support

+For information on how to use variables refer to the [guide on using variables](/how-to/use-variabls).